11 Most Endangered Historic Places

 Location: Charleston, South Carolina

-In 1912, Booker T. Washington, the country's preeminent African American educator, teamed up with Julius Rosenwald, the millionaire son of German-Jewish immigrants and president of Sears, Roebuck & Co., on an innovative program to improve education for blacks in the south.
-Over the next 20 years, Rosenwald and his Julius Rosenwald Fund used a pioneering system of matching grants to help construct more than 5,300 schools and related buildings in 15 Southern and Southwestern states.
-Today, these modest schools, all but forgotten, are disappearing fast.
+In 1912, Booker T. Washington, the country’s preeminent African American educator, teamed up with Julius Rosenwald, philanthropist and president of Sears, Roebuck & Co., on an innovative program to improve education for blacks in the South.